estp/estp/specification.rst

 Metric full name is a first part of the data frame.
 It is a string which starts with "ESTP:" and ends with a colon ":".
 The string consists of 4 parts separated by a colon.
-Each part can contain arbirary characters except whitespace and a colon (note only printable ascii characters are allowed in the whole data frame).
+Each part can contain arbirary characters except whitespace and a colon (note only printable ASCII characters are allowed in the whole data frame).

 The parts of the metric name are following: